Photos Courtesy of Rob Christy

 Lemon Bay Garden Club – Scholarships to Wekiva Youth Camp.

-Manasota SOLVE, Inc. Maternity Homes – Renovations to the Englewood House.
+Manasota SOLVE, Inc. Maternity Homes – Two bed bug heater systems.

 Mental Health Community Centers, Inc. – Personalized wellness services.

-Neuro Challenge Foundation, Inc. – Individualized care-advising sessions.
+Neuro Challenge Foundation, Inc. – Individualized care-advising sessions, printing 2018 Resource Guide.

 North Port Coalition for Homeless/Needy Children – Personal hygiene products for homeless/needy children.

-Our Mother’s House/Catholic Charities, D.O.V. – Circle of Securities Project.
+Our Mother’s House/Catholic Charities, D.O.V. – New and updated computer workstations.

 Rotary Futures College Resource Center – SAT Prep classes for financially needy students.